jeremypoulin/MSXVI-BMS-AFE/README.md

 ![NGFF_2](media/NGFF_2.png)

 ^This layout will work for both 12s and 18s variations, but we are going to use 18s
 NOTE: As we switched from 9 to 16 thermistor inputs per AFE, the entire underside will be populated with alternating Therm/Gnd connections, as well as some pins between the isoSPI and lower voltage cell inputs.
-See schematic.
+See schematic… Due to the nature of the layout, this idea has been altered to accommodate for more direct routing, while staying conscious of the potential difference across adjacent pads.
+See schematic and layout for pin assignments.
+The finalized layout is very similar to the proposal above, with some slight changes to the thermistor/gnd pins.

 # Regulator Test Board